OSMNames/www.osmnames.org/download.md

 	</div>
 </div>

 ## Create your own country extract

-It is pretty easy to filter from the planet dump the records for a country of your choice.
+It is pretty easy to filter from the downloaded planet dump the records for a country of your choice.
+Use a command like:

 ```
 $ zcat planet-latest.tsv.gz | awk -F '\t' 'NR == 1 || $16 == "ch"' > extract.tsv
 ```

 Where "ch" is 2 letter country code according ISO-3166, in this case for Switzerland.
-Similarly you can extract only records of certain type or class, of filter on another columns.
+Similarly, it is possible to extract only records of certain type or class, of set a filter on another column.

 ## Data format details

-The data are generated in the TSV format - a tab separated spreadsheet format with one record per row.
+The data are generated in the TSV format - a tab separated spreadsheet file with one record per row.
 First row contains the name of columns.
 All characters are utf-8 encoded.
 The files distributed with a release are compressed with gzip.
-Use ungzip to extract the raw text.
+Use gunzip or zcat to extract the raw text.

 The columns has a fixed order: